Solunar theory: Tables

 Solunar tables are tables that fishermen and hunters use to determine the best days of the month and times of the day for catching fish and hunting game.
 Knowing the time of the tides, sunrise, and sunset help fishermen predict when fish are going to bite.
 For hunters, the tides are not a factor.
 Hunters use the alignment of the sun and the moon to determine when game are likely to be moving the most.
 Other conditions not being unfavourable, fish will feed, land animals will move about, birds will sing and fly from place to place, in theory, all living things will become more active, more alive, during solunar periods than at other times of apparent equal value. "...anglers have found that it is a guide to the best fishing of each day, and the quality of their sport has improved..."
 Using these tables, a fisherman and a hunter can tell when the moon is directly underfoot or overhead.
 The strongest activity occurs when there is a full moon or a new moon, and is weakest when there is a quarter moon or a three quarter moon.
 This is because the combined gravitational force of the moon and the sun is strongest when both are directly above or directly below our heads.
 People now have access to better lunar data because of improved technology the US Naval Observatory exploits and also because of the availability of, and improvements to, GPS technology.
 These new technologies have allowed solunar theory to generate hunting and fishing times with much greater precision.
-It is important to note that data in tables found on various websites should be reverified periodically with available US Naval Observatory data, as well as compared against other reputable solunar data providers.
+Data in tables found on various websites should be reverified periodically with available US Naval Observatory data, as well as compared against other reputable solunar data providers.
 Inconsistencies abound due to the complex nature of the astrophysics computations and overlooked associated anomalies-checking that are required to produce useful results.
 Moon transits which do not occur for more than a day, or associated times being off more than a few minutes are indications of a fundamental issue for a given position and should be suspect.
 All data providers should be verified before assuming data presented is authoritative or accurate.